szegedai/hiding-needles-in-a-haystack/README.md

 ## Preparing the backdoor - Selecting the secret pattern (S)

-Next we can examine the secret pattern candidates and select from them.
+Next we can examine secret pattern candidates and select one of them.

 `python deep_backdoor.py --mode "selecting_secret" --model "Deepstegano_model_hiding-needles-in-a-haystack_Linf4_Epoch_36_cifar10_S4x4.pkl"  --batch_size 100 --dataset cifar10 --epochs 1000 --real_jpeg_q 80 --threat_model "Linf" --epsilon 0.0156862745 --scenario "4x4"`

 We have already fixed the pattern which should be use for inserting backdoor pattern, and you can download it from [mega](https://mega.nz/folder/I6IAyLqb#_3LCJji2BqCM8K6S4EfoHw).
 The patterns are PNG images.

 ## Adversarial Attack